fanw86/TransitGPT/prompts/generated_prompt.md

 ### Example Task and Solution 4
 Task: Find the longest route in the GTFS feed
 Solution:
-To find the longest route in the GTFS feed, we need to consider the following:

-1. Routes are defined by shapes in GTFS, and each shape has a series of points with distances.
-2. We need to calculate the total distance for each shape by finding the maximum distance traveled.
-3. Shapes are associated with trips, and trips are associated with routes.
-We'll need to link these together.
-4. Some routes might have multiple shapes, so we'll need to find the maximum distance for each route.
-5. Finally, we'll identify the route with the greatest maximum distance as the longest route.

-This approach allows us to account for complex route structures and ensures we're finding the truly longest route in the network.
-We'll also gather additional information about the longest route to provide context.

-Here's the code to implement this analysis:

 ```python
 # Group shapes by shape_id and calculate total distance for each shape
 shape_distances = feed.shapes.groupby('shape_id').agg({'shape_dist_traveled': 'max'}).reset_index()